bmancini55/building-lightning/src/chapter_1.md

 ![Alice to Bob Channel](images/ch1_polar_alice_bob.png)

 At this point, we are ready to connect to Alice's node via the API.

+## Development Setup

+- ide ??
+- install nodejs

+- fork the repo
+- run npm install

+- repo walk through
+- link to appendix on thorough discourse on building a template

 ### Connecting to Alice's node